laurens24/tab-garbage-truck/README.md

 8. Under Function Name, type `garbage_truck`
 9. Add an output step.
 This will simply output your original Site Content dataframe, so it doesn't matter what kind of output it is.
 You just need an output step to run a prep flow.
 10. Click run, and take a look at your destination folder!

+_Note: Don't run it more than once.
+You'll have some workbooks with very long names_